 From 2005 to 2015 Rick served as Associate Dean for Academic Affairs for the College of Business and as Professor of Computer Information Systems and Business Analytics at James Madison University.
-In his role as Associate Dean he provided leadership for all graduate and undergraduate programs in a nationally recognized business school serving over 4,500 students.
+In his role as Associate Dean for Academic Affairs he provided leadership for all graduate and undergraduate programs in a nationally recognized business school serving over 4,500 students.
 He oversaw faculty research and instruction, AACSB accreditation, international programs, the core business curriculum, undergraduate student advising, and all assurance of learning activities within the college.

 Rick co-chaired the task force to develop and implement the College of Business 2014-2020 Strategic Plan around the vision “to be a global leader in preparing students to be engaged, principled business professionals and leaders”.
-As Associate Dean he has oversaw the integration of two non-AASCB schools (School of Hospitality, Sport and Recreation Management and School of Strategic Leadership Studies) into the College of Business, the growth and reputation building of JMU’s Innovation MBA and MBA InfoSec programs, the implementation of a differential tuition policy and budget, the development of a ‘leadership’ area of emphasis in the university honors program, and leadership for the college’s annual Rainey/Jackson Business Plan Competition.
+As Associate Dean he oversaw the integration of two non-AASCB schools (School of Hospitality, Sport and Recreation Management and School of Strategic Leadership Studies) into the College of Business, the growth and reputation building of JMU’s Innovation MBA and MBA InfoSec programs, the implementation of a differential tuition policy and budget, the development of a ‘leadership’ area of emphasis in the university honors program, and leadership for the college’s annual Rainey/Jackson Business Plan Competition.